Hi and welcome to this restorative class.

 Halfway lift up.

-And then lift the left arm up and over our head.
+And then lift the left arm up and over our head,

-Rotating the chest up towards the ceiling and looking up.
+Also rotating the chest up towards the ceiling and looking up.

-Your inner side of the palm is facing the mat so that the shoulder rotates outwards and away from the ear.
+Your inner side of the palm is facing the mat so that the shoulder rotates.

 Lift up.

-Let's now face the left leg.
+Let's now face the left leg,

 And exhale,